Skip to content

 Warning + cure for first-time non-hazard issues, clear notices, and modern reminders — so compliance comes before punishment.

 The problem: Too many storefronts get buried under confusing rules, inconsistent inspections, and escalating fines for minor, non-safety issues — often for signage and paperwork rather than real public harm.
+For first-time, non-hazard issues, compliance should come before punishment.

 04